 Why were they even discussing it?

-I mean, that's a good thing.
+I mean, that's a better question.

-It does the con the either the Constitution, but if you don't have to go to the Constitution, you go to the statute first.
+Either the Constitution, but if you don't have to go to the Constitution, you go to the statute first.

 If you could decide it on the statute, decide on the statute.